International Summer School Ringerike – International Management and International Marketing

 Programme

-Join the USN International Summer School at Campus Ringerike, to learn about international business in a multicultural environment while enjoying the beauty of the long, Nordic summer nights.
-Each year about 50 students from North American, Europe, and Asia gather together at Campus Ringerike for an intensive, five-week programme to study international management and international marketing.
+Each year about 60 students gather together at Campus Ringerike for an intensive, five-week programme to study international management and international marketing.
 Students work closely with professors in USN’s friendly and stimulating campus environment.

-The core programme runs from June 2nd to June 27th, preceded by an orientation programme for international students from May 29th to June 2nd.
+The core programme runs from June 3th to June 27th, starting with an orientation for international students from May 29th to May 30th.
+May 31st to June 2th there will be a trip to Bergen, open to all participants (pre-subscription required).

 Calendar